OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 Testing code changes is essential to producing reliable releases.
 The testing suite should cover all use cases for the product, from functional to non-functional tests.
 These tests should be automated so that a code change can trigger an automated test and build.
 Automated tests improve the agility of a software development project so that releases can be live faster.

 A survey by [Mabel on the state of testing in DevOps](https://www.dropbox.com/s/nnagymzdcnoswc6/Benchmark-Report-State-of-Testing-in-DevOps.pdf?dl=0) indicates that automated testing (at least 4-5 different types of tests) is key to customer happiness.
-The [2021 State of DevOps DORA Report](https://www.dropbox.com/s/xycst8qsxnpsieu/state-of-devops-2021.pdf?dl=0), continuous testing is an indicator of success, with elite performers who meet their reliability targets 3.7 times more likely to leverage continuous testing.
+In the [2021 State of DevOps DORA Report](https://www.dropbox.com/s/xycst8qsxnpsieu/state-of-devops-2021.pdf?dl=0), continuous testing is an indicator of success, with elite performers who meet their reliability targets 3.7 times more likely to leverage continuous testing.

 ## Strengthen the feedback loop through monitoring